caketussy/skills-github-pages/index.md

 ---
 title: Products Showcase
 ---
-This is a licra and this is a hat.
+This is a fresh licra and this is a cool hat.
 Enjoy!